iambpn/meet_up_application/README.md

 # meet_up_application
- ## Meetup application ith react and django
+ ## Meetup application with react and django

 ## How to try this application (locally):
 - download the build zip from release which contains react frontend build file and the django server files.